alexhn19/squirrel-tracker1/README.md

 Here are all the features of squirrel-tracker1:
 * Create new squirrel sighting
 * Update squirrel sighting
-* Map with all squirrel sighiting
+* Map with all squirrel sightings
-* List of all squirrel sighting
+* List of all squirrel sightings
-* General stats about squirrel sighting
+* General stats about squirrel sightings

 ## Dependencies
 [Django](https://www.djangoproject.com/)